Lampronia aenescens

-Lampronia aenescens is a moth of the family Prodoxidae first described by Walsingham in 1888.
+Lampronia aenescens is a moth of the family Prodoxidae first described by Thomas de Grey, 6th Baron Walsingham, in 1888.
 In North America it is found in Alberta and ranges west and south through southern British Columbia to northern California and Colorado.

 The wingspan is 10.5–13.5 mm.
-The forewings are mostly unicolorous pale golden brown to pale straw yellow.
-The hindwings are uniformly gray.
 Adults are on wing in June.

 The larvae feed on Rosa woodsii.